atul-kumar1212/AI-next-generation-healthcare/README.md

                  The build is minified and the filenames include the hashes.
                  Your app is ready to be deployed!

-                 Deploy YourS project on Netlify
+                 Deploy YourS project on Vercel
                  ai-next-generation-healthcare-mzvmksl9y.vercel.app